 Residency: NewYork-Presbyterian Hospital, Weill Cornell Medical Center, 2000-2002; Chief Resident, Pediatrics – NewYork-Presbyterian Hospital, Weill Cornell Medical Center, 2002-2003

 Fellowship: Hospital for Special Surgery, 2003-2006

 Adams A. Last Minute Pediatrics – A Concise Review for the Specialty Boards.
 Associate Editor and Contributor.
 McGraw Hill, 2004.

 Systemic Lupus Erythematosus: Etiology, Pathogenesis, Clinical Manifestations, and Management.
 Adams A, MacDermott EJ, Lehman TJA.
 Handbook of Systemic Autoimmune Diseases, Volume 6.
 Cimaz R, Lehman TJA eds.
 Pediatrics in Systemic Autoimmune Diseases.
 Elsevier, 2007, pp 65 -75.

 Updates in Pediatric Gastroenterology, 2019.
 Weill Cornell Medical Center.
 Rheumatologic Manifestations of Inflammatory Bowel Disease.
 April, 2019

 Pediatrics Grand Rounds.
 Weill Cornell Medical Center.
 Pediatric Rheumatology and COVID-19.
 May, 2020.

-As of March 01, 2022, Dr. Adams reported no relationships with healthcare industry.
+As of February 01, 2023, Dr. Adams reported no relationships with the healthcare industry.